 Why do cats knead?
-Cats are interesting creatures, with many traits and behaviors that are easily recognized as being uniquely feline-the way they curl up tightly to take a nap, for example, or their characteristic grooming rituals after enjoying a meal.
+Cats are interesting creatures, with many traits and behaviors that are easily recognized as being uniquely feline — the way they curl up tightly to take a nap, for example, or their characteristic grooming rituals after enjoying a meal.
 Cat kneading is another common feline behavior.
 The kneading is a motion cats make by pushing in and out with their paws, alternating between right and left.
 Some cats knead with claws completely retracted, while others will extend their claws as they push in and retract as they pull back.
 So, why do cats knead?
 Let’s take a look.

 Before we answer “Why do cats knead” let’s look at how they knead.
 Kneading is sometimes colloquially referred to as “making biscuits,” because the motion resembles a baker kneading dough.
 It is almost always done on a soft, pliable surface like a pillow, a comforter, another cat or kitten, or even your lap.
-Often it’s accompanied by contented purring, and sometimes even by drooling as the cat relaxes its jaw.
+Often cat kneading is accompanied by contented purring, and sometimes even by drooling as the cat relaxes its jaw.
 It’s not uncommon for a cat to be in an almost trance-like state as he kneads with a steady, rhythmic motion.

 Kneading may also go back to the days when wild cats patted down tall grass or shredded leaves to make a soft, fluffy bed for sleeping or giving birth.
 Through the ages, the behavior continues to a natural part of cat instinct before settling down for a comfortable catnap.